Skip to content

 Shlomo ibn Gabirol

-1021 CE1058 CE · Rishonim · Granada
+1021 CE1058 CE · Rishonim · Málaga

-Shlomo ibn Gabirol was a Spanish Jewish philosopher, poet, and liturgist who flourished in eleventh-century Granada during the Golden Age of Andalusian Jewry.
+Shlomo ibn Gabirol was a Spanish Jewish philosopher, poet, and liturgist who flourished in eleventh-century Zaragoza (Saragossa) during the Golden Age of Andalusian Jewry.
 Born around 1021, he became one of the most influential medieval Jewish thinkers, blending Neoplatonic philosophy with Jewish theology in works like the *Fons Vitae* (known in Hebrew as *Mekor Chayim*).
 Beyond his philosophical writings, ibn Gabirol was a master of Hebrew poetry, composing both religious liturgical pieces and secular verse of remarkable beauty and technical sophistication.
 He died young, around 1058, but his legacy profoundly shaped medieval Jewish philosophy and remains central to the Jewish mystical and intellectual tradition.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →

-Stop 1 of 1
+Stop 1 of 41021–1038Born

-About Granada
+About Málaga

-See other sages who lived in Granada
+See other sages who lived in Málaga

 Works(5)